-This course is designed for degree-qualified aerospace and mechanical engineers, or persons having practical experience in strength of materials calculations, that are responsible for the design analysis and substantiation of repairs to primary and secondary composite structures.
-This course is for students that have completed the <em>E-3 Aerospace Repair Analysis and Substantiation</em> course and are ready to explore more in depth analysis of repairs to global structures.<br> <br> <br></p>
+This course is an advanced level course designed for degree-qualified aerospace and mechanical engineers who are responsible for the design analysis and substantiation of repairs to both primary and secondary composite structures.
+All students are required to have completed the ER-1 Aerospace Repair Analysis and Substantiation course to be prepared to explore a more in depth analysis of repairs to global structures.

 This course has been developed to provide engineers and technical managers with a broad, but comprehensive understanding of composite materials and manufacturing techniques used in component development, design, and “in-service” operation.
 The course covers the major considerations for the application of composite materials with an emphasis on the structural requirements, material usage, manufacturing techniques, vacuum bagging, and cure cycles.
 The E-1 course also covers the fundamentals of composite analysis.
 The course incorporates classroom lecture, and hands-on fabrication of wet layup, prepreg, solid laminate, foam core, and honeycomb core panels.
 These panels are then both bonded and bolted together then mechanically tested to evaluate their performance and failure to the classroom analysis.
 E-1 is a recommended prerequisite for all of the Engineering Structures courses to ensure that the students have a sufficient understanding of composite materials and processes before they begin the learning process on more in-depth composite analysis techniques.
 Only engineers with extensive composite materials and process experience from OJT, or other formal training, such as Abaris' Advanced Composite Structures: Fabrication & Damage Repair - Phase 1 (M-1/R-1) course should consider omitting this course as a prerequisite.